qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

         The expression will be re-evaluated every time values in the form change, and the tab or group box shown/hidden accordingly
       * add a background color
    #.
-You can create as many containers as you want if relevant; press
+You can create as many containers as you want; press
       the |signPlus| icon again to create another tab or a group frame under an existing tab.

 #.
 The next step is to assign the relevant fields to each container,
    by simple drag and drop.
 Groups and tabs can also be moved in the same way.
 #.
-In the case the layer is involved in a :ref:`one or many to many relation
+In case the layer is involved in a :ref:`one or many to many relation
    <vector_relations>`, drag-and-drop the relation name from the
    :guilabel:`Available widgets` panel to the :guilabel:`Form Layout` panel.
-   The associated layer attribute form will be embedded at the chosen placement in the current layer's form.
+   The associated layer attribute form will be embedded at the chosen place in the current layer's form.
 As for the other items, select the relation label to configure some properties: